 Murder Syndicate (2023) Review

-Since, like all of Rossi’s films, Murder Syndicate was made on a limited budget the number of action scenes is similarly limited.
+Since, like all of Rossi’s films, Murder Syndicate was made on a limited budget, the number of action scenes is similarly limited.
 There are some bullets fired and punches thrown, but that’s really not the focus here.
-Apart from the opening shootout and final confrontation, the film is a thriller with a touch of character study as we watch Jonah try to deal with the events around him rather than the mafia massacre film the title implies.
+Apart from the opening shootout and final confrontation, the film is a thriller with a touch of character study as we watch Jonah try to deal with the surrounding events rather than the mafia massacre film the title implies.

 The cast does a good job with the material, the leads are a mix of well experienced character actors who deliver solid performances.
 The one exception is Timothy Haug who gives an equally solid performance as Jonah despite a more limited resume.
 Murder Syndicate does give us a couple of more familiar faces, Vernon Wells (Fear of the Woods – The Beginning, Camp Twilight) as a mobster and Chris Levine (Bad Bones, No Way Out) as a doctor.

 One thing that did disappoint me however was the way Becca almost totally vanishes from the film.
 Since the film featured a female run mob which we don’t see very often, I expected a bit more emphasis on her character and her place in the organization.
 Instead, she’s barely there and the one scene Becca and Isa have that should have been important goes nowhere.
 Despite being a less interesting character, Cain has a bigger role and Murder Syndicate would have been better if their parts were switched.